-Heap leaching has been assumed for metal recovery using conventional ROM loading of the leach pad followed by spraying of a weak NaCN solution to dissolve gold and silver.
+Heap leaching has been assumed for metal recovery using conventional run of mine ("ROM") loading of the leach pad followed by spraying of a weak NaCN solution to dissolve gold and silver.
 The process flow sheet has not yet been fully developed; however, processing of solutions would be done by a carbon adsorption-desorption recovery ("ADR") plant.
-Costs models from the Western Mine Division of InfoMine USA, Inc. ("InfoMine") have been used based on 20,000 Tpd leaching operation.
+Costs models from the Western Mine Division of InfoMine USA, Inc. ("InfoMine") have been used based on an assumed 20,000 Tpd leaching operation.
 In addition, Whittle pit optimizations used 5,000 and 10,000 Tpd cost model parameters for a tradeoff study on throughput rates.